wilky2392/ch04-git-basics/exercise-2/README.md

 # Exercise 2

-Learn the basics of git workflow:
+Learn the basics of git workflow, including adding new files.

 1. **Fork** the repo onto your own github account
-(maybe you already did it)
+(maybe you already did it).

 2. clone it to your laptop
 `git clone ...`